 A selective Honors Program offered through the Collat School of Business provides an honors-level academic experience and enhanced credentials to students seeking top positions in business and related fields after graduation.

 The focus of the Honors Program is leadership.
-The program, focused on leadership, allows students to explore their potential roles as leaders at all levels of an organization, from CEO to project team leader, and at all stages of the students’ future careers.
+The program allows students to explore their potential roles as leaders at all levels of an organization, from CEO to project team leader, and at all stages of the students’ future careers.
 The program also invites students to consider less direct aspects of leadership, such as thought leadership within an organization or industry and the attributes of good “followership.”

 The Honors Program goes beyond traditional business school coursework to teach leadership.
 An effective leader must not only possess financial and strategic skills, but also must understand how his or her own traits, characteristics and behavior influence others in the organization.